patrickschulz/openPCells/README.md

 # Roadmap
 This project started as a way of designing pcells independently of SKILL/virtuoso and technologies, but I have shifted a bit my goals and am thinking of building some kind of pcell-text-based layout description/generator.
-There is still a lot of work to do and right now the best use of this project is as a pcell generator.
-Once I've really figured out how to do technology-independent pcells (which is already working a little bit), I will start thinking of connecting several cells and creating entire layouts.
+The ground work has been done and it is already possible to build very complex layouts with good performance of the tool.
+By re-using cells, the generation time can be kept quite low.

+The next steps deal with building more complex and sophisticated pcells, adding more functionality to pcell development easier (such as the placement module, perhaps also adding automatic routing) and fixing existing bugs.
+Furthermore, technology file development could be more automated, I was thinking of an assistant to do this, but I'm lacking the time.

 # Contributions
 Contributions of any kind are welcome and even wished for.
 I'm trying to add issues to github, but there's of course a lot more that needs to be